Carlsbad, CA

 Safety classes

 The Carlsbad Police Department hosts quarterly bike and e-bike safety classes.
-The most recent classes were held in August 2025.
 Sign up to be the first to know when new classes are added.

 Online resources are also available: